TanmaySharma90155/Fake-Review-Detection/README.md

-# Fake-Review-Detection

-Fake reviews have become a significant issue in online platforms, influencing customer decisions and business reputations.
-The authenticity of reviews plays a crucial role in ensuring a fair marketplace.
-Various factors, such as review text, user behavior, and metadata, can indicate whether a review is genuine or fraudulent.
-Traditionally, manual methods and rule-based approaches were used to detect fake reviews, but they are inefficient and prone to inaccuracies.
-With advancements in artificial intelligence and machine learning, automated fake review detection models are now replacing manual efforts.
-These models leverage historical data to classify reviews as genuine or fake with high accuracy.
-In this report, we discuss various machine learning techniques used for fake review detection, compare their performance, and analyze their effectiveness in real-world scenarios.
-Our goal is to determine the most efficient model for accurately identifying fake reviews and mitigating their impact on online platforms.
-Keywords: Fake Review Detection, Machine Learning, NLP, Sentiment
-Analysis, Classification Models, Supervised Learning
+# Fake Review Detection using Machine Learning

+## Project Overview

+Fake reviews have become a major challenge on online platforms, influencing customer decisions and damaging brand reputations.
+Ensuring the authenticity of reviews is essential for maintaining a fair and trustworthy digital marketplace.

+This project aims to build an automated fake review detection system using machine learning techniques.
+By analyzing review text, user behavior, and metadata, we classify reviews as **genuine** or **fake** with high accuracy.

+---

+## Objectives

+- Identify patterns and features that differentiate fake and genuine reviews
+- Apply multiple machine learning models for classification
+- Evaluate model performance and compare results
+- Improve review authenticity detection through NLP and sentiment analysis

+---

+## Technologies Used

+- **Python**
+- **Scikit-learn / XGBoost / Random Forest** – Classification models
+- **NLTK / spaCy / TextBlob** – NLP processing
+- **Pandas / NumPy** – Data manipulation
+- **Matplotlib / Seaborn** – Data visualization
+- **Jupyter Notebook** – Experimentation

+---